 So, here are my top tips for keeping kids safe online- both relationship-based, and practical technical tips.

-2. Leading on from point 1, do not bad mouth digital tech.
+Do not bad mouth digital tech, as tempting as it is.
 I know it can be frustrating when children spend a seemingly excessive amount of time online, gaming or watching videos or on social media- but criticising it is only going to make them want to hide their interest from you, which is the exact opposite of what you want.

-7. Avoid punishment.
-Here is my article on why we don’t use punishment, and what we do instead.
-Children who are punished are more likely to lie and use avoidance behaviour to get out of adults uncovering the truth.
-When this is translated to a potential dangerous online situation it becomes of extreme concern.
+Avoid traditional punishments.
+Here is my article on why we don’t use punishment, and what we do for discipline instead.
+It is a scientific fact that children who are punished are more likely to lie and use avoidance behaviour to get out of adults uncovering the truth.
+When this is translated to potential social networking dangers it becomes of extreme concern.
 If a child knows that when they mess up they can talk to their parents for help without punishment, they are less likely to go behind their parents’ backs.

 There is also an excellent website called Protect Young Eyes, which has a ton of information for parents on all the most popular social media channels, including features and information specifically for different devices.
 It can strike fear into the hearts of parents when you see all the potential avenues for contact, but that is what the rest of this guide is for!

-3. Get your own accounts.
-Learn how each social media platform works, so that you are aware of what kind of content is popular on each one and how the contact faculties work.
+Get your own accounts.
+Learn how each social media platform works, so that you are aware of what kind of content is popular on each one and how the contact faculties work, as well as any potential social networking dangers such as private message facilities.
 Follow your kids on social media so you can see what they’re posting.

 I said this was a 5-minute guide, so I should leave it there.
-Please check out my other parenting posts for more tips and advice on everything from sleeping to tantrums.
-I might add more to this guide if people have other tips and tricks for keeping their kids safe online.
-What do you do to keep your kids safe?
+Please check out my other parenting posts for more tips and advice on everything from how to master bedtimes to taming tantrums, and have a peek at my homeschooling posts for educational fun and homeschooling FAQs!